 An interdisciplinary approach to the study of cinema.
 5 units minimum.

-OPTION TWO: 3 units from Option One and two courses which do not deal directly with cinema but which must be related, in some significant way, to at least one of the cinema courses listed in Option One.
-These courses should be chosen after consultation with the adviser for the minor.
+Option Two: 3 units from Option One and two courses which do not deal directly with cinema but which must be related, in some significant way, to at least one of the cinema courses listed in Option One.
+These courses should be chosen after consultation with the advisor for the minor.